 If you decide to take a gift for the family, present it with both hands and with the gift above your head bending your body slightly.

-Tibetan Monasteries are religious places which need to be respected as they are holy to the locals in Tibet.
+Tibetan Monasteries are religious places that need to be respected as they are holy to the locals in Tibet.

 Show respect by removing your hat or cap and always ensure that you don’t show too much skin.
 Try not to wear shorts or short skirts while entering a temple; it is disrespectful.